luebken/kubernetes/examples/guestbook-go/README-build-own-guestbook.md

 # Custom Guestbook example

-This Guestbook example shows how to build you own Docker image and deploy it into Kubernetes.
+This example shows how to build you own Guestbook image and deploy it into Kubernetes.

 For a detailed description of the Guestbook example the [README.md](README.md) and [_src/README.md](_src/README.md)

+> Note: Currently this is a rough TLDR version with just the commands.
+If there is interest a detailed version might be added later.
+Please comment here: https://github.com/luebken/kubernetes/pull/1

 ## Prerequisites

 * Have a Kubernetes cluster running. e.g. with Vagrant
-* Have Docker running and an account
+* Have Docker running and an Docker Hub account
 * For ease of use have github.com/andreasjansson/envtpl installed